An Introduction to Software Testing

 87

-Software Testing is an investigation carried out to provide information about the service or product to the stakeholders.
-It also provides an independent view to understanding the inherent risks involved in using that software.
+Software Testing is an investigation to provide the stakeholders with information about the service or product.
+It also provides an independent view of understanding the inherent risks of using that software.

 Thus, it serves as a warning system and prevents possible losses if implemented correctly.